maziac/z80-peripherals-sample/readme.md

 From the menu choose "Terminal->Run Build Task..." tasks.json is configured such that it will call sjasmplus with the required parameters.

-There are several .asm files which are all included in the main.asm file.
-This file is the one being assembled.
+This main.asm file is the one being assembled.
+It contains another file, the unit_test.asm, to provide also Z80 unit tests.

-After the build is ready a z80-peripherals-sample.obj file is created which can be used with ZEsarUX.
+After the build is ready a z80-peripherals-sample.obj file is created which can be used with 'zsim'.

 # The Program Itself